StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 From this code we can see that the _level_two_solution_ function is not that different from the level one.
 In the function body It calls one additional function that creates the train dataset and returns a function that trains new model on the newly created dataset.
 The process where we train a model on the predictions of another model is called stacking.
 Basically we are stacking models on top of each other.
 [Here](https://machinelearningmastery.com/blending-ensemble-machine-learning-with-python/) is a nice blog post that describes that.

-_Note: As I can see in the literature the terms stacking, blending and ensambling are sometimes used interchangeably.
+_Note: As I can see in the literature, the terms stacking, blending and ensambling are sometimes used interchangeably.
 To the best of my understanding I use the term stacking when the model is trained on predictions from another models and blending or ensambling when the output of multiple models is scaled with some function.
 This usage may be wrong so take it with a grain of salt._

 ### Inference solution overview

 This is the final Jupyter notebook that gets submitted to the competition.
-Since we saw the competition's execution time limits it makes sense to have separate notebooks where we do the training of the models and just a single notebook that does inference of all the trained models.
+Since we saw the competition's execution time limits, it makes sense to have separate notebooks where we do the training of the models and just a single notebook that does inference of all the trained models.
 In this solution pipeline I instantiate all the different models that were previously used and l am loading the saved training weights.

 We can see that the _level_one_solution_ and the _level_two_solution_ functions are returning the same type of output which is a solution function **_S_**.
 So given a list of solution function **_S_** we can experiments with different blending algorithms in order to find the **_Y<sub>pred</sub>_** value that is the closest to the **_Y<sub>true</sub>_** value.